voschezang/coding-handbook/collaboration/coaching.md

 ### Templates

+#### Grow model

 [GROW](https://en.wikipedia.org/wiki/GROW_model) model.

 <img src="../img/conversation-model-grow.png" alt="conversation-model-grow" style="width:60%;" />

-**Conversation Flow**
+#### Conversation Flow

 Initially the ambition might not be clear.
+Facilitate the coachee to discover it.

+**Flow**

+After making contact, sitting down and small talk, continue to a deeper conversation.

 - Start with the **context**.
 Learn about the environment.
 - This often touches certain perceived **obstacles**.
 Listen to these, but do not dwell on them.
 Put them into perspective, challenge them or look past them.
 Explore what is possible.
 - To look past obstacles it can help to moving the focus to either a **competency** or personal **value**.
 Emphasize these and explore how they can contribute to the coachee.
+Explore capabilities.
 - Move back and forth to topics based on intuition.
 Zoom in and out by exploring (future) **ambition**.
 - Eventually, move towards concrete, alternative **behaviour** that could help.
 - Let the conversation end with action points.
 Check whether these match the preferences of the coachee.

 <img src="../img/conversation-model.png" alt="conversation-model" style="width:70%;" />

+**Side stepping**

+> Read between the lines.

+Pay attention to topics that are significant or that bring up emotions.
+These are keys to underlying factors.
+Be mindful of non-verbal clues.

+- Linger on these topics.
+Avoid rushing a conversation.
+Dare to pause and be silent.
+- Given a topic such as an event, consider both the resulting *behaviour* and the *experience* (feeling).
+    - Effect: "How did that affect you?"
+    - Behaviour: *"How did you react?"*
+    - Feeling: *"How do you feel about that?"*
+- Link these topics to the ambition.
+Explore how they relate to the ambition.

+**Active listening**

+Listen actively.
+Recognize the other.
+Be fully empathetic.
+Put yourself in the other's shoes, without judging.

+- Note that communication is bidirectional.
+Be mindful of your own appearance (incl. nonverbal communication).

+Tools

+- Focussing
+    - E.g. repeat a significant phrase.
+Address a relevant (nonverbal) signal.
+- Exploring.
+This is useful when the other is sending multiple or mixed messages.
+    - Summarize what was said.
+    - Involving.
+Ask open questions.
+    - Check assumptions.

+**Values**

+Typical values, categorized by direction:

+- Integrity.
+Respect, fairness, justice.
+Transparency, honesty.
+- Autonomy, independence, liberty.
+- Self-actualitzation, creativity, challenge, purpose.
+Dynamic lifestyle.
+- Social-economic position.
+E.g. status, influence, wealth.
+Static lifestyle.
+- Security, safety.

+**Associating and dissociating**

-These topics focus attention on different aspects of life.
+Different topics focus attention on different aspects of life.
 They help to associate and dissociate.